Court Rules

-Court rules govern business in the courts.
-They include required procedures for commencing actions, time limitations, rules for parties, motions, and trials, and other directives in civil and criminal actions and proceedings.
-Federal and state courts are both usually governed by statutory law, and each jurisdiction has procedures about how its own court rules will be applied.
-The Federal Rules of Civil Procedure, the Federal Rules of Appellate Procedure, the Federal Rules of Evidence, and the Federal Rules of Criminal Procedure are published in the United States Code.
+The Federal Rules of Civil Procedure, the Federal Rules of Appellate Procedure, the Federal Rules of Evidence, and the Federal Rules of Criminal Procedure are published in Title 28 of the United States Code.
 Most federal trial courts also publish local rules that concern the operation of the court and supplement the rules of general application found in the U.S. Code.

 Jury instructions are directions from the judge to the jury.
 These instructions help the jury understand applicable law to the case being tried, and assist jurors in identifying legal and factual issues of the case.
 There are also secondary sources with model jury instructions to help you when you have to write instructions for a jury.
-More information is below.

-Court Rules of General Application
+Federal Court Rules

-The Rules of General Application include the Federal Rules of Civil Procedure, the Federal Rules of Appellate Procedure, the Federal Rules of Criminal Procedure, and the Federal Rules of Evidence.
+The Federal Rules of General Application include the Federal Rules of Civil Procedure, the Federal Rules of Appellate Procedure, the Federal Rules of Criminal Procedure, and the Federal Rules of Evidence.

 Rules of the United States Supreme Court